Negar-La/Final-project/README.md

 comments about different books.
 You can edit or delete your own comments.
 Furthermore, you can add books to your favorite list which will be shown in your profile page.
 A Dark Theme is also included.

-Click on the image below to view the deployed website at onrender.com
+Click [Here](https://my-online-library.onrender.com/) to view the deployed website at onrender.com

 For this project I decided to use 3 API for the first time: Google Map API, Auth0 and Google Books API.
 Google Map is used to render a map for each library, Auth0 is use to have a secure and fast log in and Google Books API is used to search content and organize an authenticated user's personal library.